 “As one of the largest countries in Latin America, Argentina offers a vast array of natural resources and produce.
-As a G20 country, Argentina continues to support global growth and innovation.” – Arnaldo Hasenclever, Partner and International Business Director, Grant Thornton Argentina
+As a G20 country, Argentina continues to support global growth and innovation.” – Arnaldo Hasenclever, International Business Director, Grant Thornton Argentina

 Argentina has a great deal to offer international investors, with its multicultural, welcoming society, its richness in natural resources and considerable potential for infrastructure investment.